nodesman/couchbase-mobile-portal/swagger/README.md

 - `cbl.yaml`: Functionality specific to CBL.
 - `sg.yaml`: Functionality specific to SG.

-When running `gulp watch 14` or `gulp build 14`, the definitions and parameters are pulled from the correct files depending on the target (lite, public or admin).
+When running `gulp watch --version 14` or `gulp build --version 14`, the definitions and parameters are pulled from the correct files depending on the target (lite, public or admin).

 ### Swagger libraries